damalis/full-stack-proxy-nginx-claude-code-for-everyone-with-docker-compose/README.md

 #### Website

-You should see the "Wordpress installation" page in your browser.
-If not, please check if your CloudCLIPHP installation satisfies requirements.
+You should see the "CloudCLI installation" page in your browser.
+If not, please check if your CloudCLI installation satisfies requirements.

 ```
 https://DOMAIN_NAME